Employment Passes for Singapore

 An EP is generally granted for up to two years for first-time applicants.
 It can be renewed for up to three years.

-EP holders who meet financial requirements can have their employer apply for a Dependent’s Pass for their spouse and dependent children under the age of 21.
+EP holders who meet financial requirements can have their employer apply for a Dependent’s Pass for their spouse, parents and dependent children.
 Separate applications will need to be made for each family member.

 S Passes for Singapore